HOW CAN WE FACILITATE AWARENESS ACROSS DISPARATE UNTAPPED NETWORKS OF PEOPLE?

-In November 2016 I visited the Standing Rock Sioux Reservation in North Dakota, and witnessed first hand the oppressive actions by Federal, State and Local government against American Indians.
+In November 2016 I visited the Standing Rock Sioux Reservation in North Dakota, and witnessed first hand the oppressive actions by Federal, State and Local government as well as multiple Police Forces against American Indians.

 Before I went up there I did a host of supplementary research on how the pipeline came into being.
-I got to understand what level of government was responsible for allowing the pipeline across each state, what laws are in place that allow the U.S. Army Corps of Engineers to bypass tribal consultation and the history of the Great Sioux Reservation being 'legally' diminished by the U.S. Government.
+I dove deep into what levels of government were responsible for allowing the pipeline across each state, what laws were in place that allow the U.S. Army Corps of Engineers to bypass tribal consultation and the history of the Great Sioux Reservation being 'legally' diminished by the U.S. Government.
 (Below is the beginning of a timeline I created, full timeline not shown.)

 DISCOVERY & STRATEGY

-Through interviews I discovered is that majority of the people I spoke with on a daily basis were either unaware or misinformed about the narrative of the Pipeline & the American Indians.
+Through informal daily interviews I discovered is that majority of the people were either unaware or misinformed about the violations around the Pipeline & the American Indians.
 I started speaking with everyone I possibly could about DAPL; Uber drivers, people at the bar, friends and family, etc.

 What I realized was that accurate information about the facts of DAPL & Standing Rock was only circulating amongst people who were either: